dyspop/Configify/README.md

 # figgy

-Populates configs for an app at first-time setup.
+Creates and populates configs for an app at first-time setup.

 Are you sick and tired of writing packages or apps that are super great but don't work unless your end-user scours your README for instructions on how to structure config files and how and where to instantiate them?